nkarl/wsu-cpts-415-big-data/homeworks/week10/CPTS415_NGUYEN_CHARLES.md

 > - **Isolation**: concurrent execution of transactions produces the same outcome as if done sequentially.
 > - **Durability**: once commmitted, the outcome of a transaction is immutable to problems like power outage, etc.

 The commit has two statements, so they are not atomic.
 This commit is not resistent to a power outage, which might cause only one statement to be committed successfully, regardless whether they were submitted sequentially or concurrently.
-This situation in turn cause the accounts to be inconsistent.
+This situation in turn causes the accounts to be inconsistent with the expected outcome of the statements.

 #### c.
 ACID vs BASE